Our Scientific Review Committee

 Professor Seifert’s work is driven by a deep commitment to exploring the intersection of TCIM with modern healthcare systems.
 He is passionate about harnessing the potential of TCIM to drive innovation and sustainability in healthcare delivery, aligning with the global strategy outlined by the World Health Organization (WHO), where he serves as a TCIM expert.

-Professor Alain Toledano
+Dr Alain Toledano

 Professor Alain TOLEDANO, is a radiation oncologist, chairs the French Society of Integrative Oncology.
 President of the Rafaël Institute, Director of the Chair of Integrative Health at the CNAM (Conservatoire National des Arts et Métiers of Paris) and Medical Director of the Hartmann Cancer Institute, Former Head of the Paris Hospitals.